-SOUTH NORFOLK, Virginia (USA) — City officials officially cut the ribbon to open the new Poindexter Street Bridge, about two years after the former overpass on 22nd Street was unexpectedly closed to due to unsafe structural issues.
+SOUTH NORFOLK, Va. — City officials officially cut the ribbon to open the new Poindexter Street Bridge, about two years after the former overpass on 22nd Street was unexpectedly closed to due to unsafe structural issues.

-Earl Sorey, Director of Public Works, opened the ceremony with congratulations and thanks the project team, including the project manager, Scott Frechem, the inspectors, the consultant firms of Clark Nexsen and RK&K, and the construction contractor Corman Kokosing Construction.
+Earl Sorey, Director of Public Works, opened the ceremony with congratulations and thanks to the project team, including the project manager, Scott Frechem, the inspectors, the consultant firms of Clark Nexsen and RK & K, and the construction contractor Corman Kokosing Construction.
 Sorey then introduced Mayor Rick West.

 “It’s amazing to see a critically important transportation project reach the finish line in this great community,” West said.
 The new bridge helps tie together Chesapeake with our neighbors in Norfolk, and will deliver more than 7,000 vehicles each day, back and forth along Poindexter St.”